HogRoast/TVE/ReadMe.txt

 https://uk.tradingview.com

-Currently it is only extracting the order text and then sending a message to the background script.
-Eventually from here it will be forwarded to another server which actually has exchange connectivity and can parse and execute the order.
+Currently it is extracting the order text and then sending a message to the background script.
+From here it is forwarded via HTTP request to another server (TVS) which actually has exchange connectivity and can parse and execute the order.

+The extension is built using Webpack and transpiled using Babel, all the appropriate packages are installed in the node_modules directory.
+The config files can be found at the top of the project (.babelrc, webpack.config.js and package.json).